mathisbot/opengl-fps/README.md

 #### Try the game
 If you just want to try out the game, simply download the `release.zip` file.

 Please note that the game files given in this zip file are only compatible with 64-bit Windows systems.
-In the future, I plan to compile the project for other widespread systems : 32-bit and Linux, maybe macOS.
+Pre-compiled versions of the game may be available in the future for Linux, macOS and Windows 32-bit, but nothing is guaranteed.

 For the moment, no interface or menu has been implemented, so that there's no way to change  key bindings from within the game.